Curriculum Years 3-4

 On average, students spend about 16 weeks outside of Madison at rotations that include:

-- Gundersen Lutheran Medical Center in La Crosse
+- Gundersen Health System, La Crosse

 The Year-End Professional Skills Exam (YEPSA) is a performance-based exam given at the end of the third year.
 It is similar in format to an Objective Structured Clinical Exam (OSCE), and typically includes 11-13 stations.
 The School of Medicine and Public Health core clinical competencies are tested and evaluated during these stations.
 Passing YEPSA is a graduation requirement.